daveyarwood/midi.soundfont/README.md

 # midi.soundfont

-A library for loading MIDI soundfonts into the JVM, and making it quick and easy to get nice sounds out of your MIDI system. :notes:
+A Clojure library for loading MIDI soundfonts into the JVM, and making it quick and easy to get nice sounds out of your MIDI system. :notes:

 ## Example: FluidR3